fellipepf/final-project-datascience-mtu/README.md

 ---
 ## 1. Introduction

-This study aims to identify the presence of schizophrenia through the analysis of data collected through a wristwatch with a motor activities sensor using machine learning techniques.
+This study aims to identify the presence of schizophrenia through the analysis of data collected through a wristwatch with a motor activities sensor using machine learning techniques.<br />
+A research paper outlining this work is due to be presented at CBMS 2022 Conference, 21-23 July, Shenzhen, China.

 ---